 With the growth of organized crime groups outpacing that of the governance structures capable of sufficiently addressing them, and with organized crime expanding beyond nation-state borders into the international arena, domestic approaches are increasingly ill-suited to respond to what has been deemed a threat to both national and global security.
 However, there exist constraints on the international community’s ability and capacity to respond.
 On one hand, state sovereignty represents a limitation on collective multinational action against organized crime, especially where it intersects with domestic politics.
 On the other hand, there is no consensus on what kind of approach the international community should undertake: a security-centered approach that reacts to emerging threats by using military and legal avenues, or an international development approach which seeks to understand and address the underlying factors that push groups/individuals into the criminal economy (i.e. high unemployment, civil war, lack of socio-economic support, etc).
 To complicate matters further, traditional definitions of organized crime, as outlined by UN Convention against Transnational Organized Crime, may not encompass the wide range of illicit criminal activities, especially as this definition is constructed based on legality/illegality as defined by the state and as carried out by its law enforcement.
 What does this mean for weak or corrupt states with fragile governments and contested authority?
 An overemphasis on the state’s role in addressing organized crime through law enforcement may effectively prevent the success of other forms of intervention and peacebuilding.

 As such, new questions arise: What existing international structures and tools can be wielded to effectively address and combat corruption and transnational crime?
+Criminal background checks and drug testing in Naples FL or other American states can help make sure criminals are kept out of American companies.
+Could a similar testing structure be rolled out to other countries and positions of power?
 Is there a way to bolster domestic and cross-national capacity without unnecessarily infringing on the normative concerns of state sovereignty?
 How should peacebuilding efforts interact with the criminal economy?
 And how can they address the power vacuums rife with the criminal activities of non-state actors in such a way that extricates crime from politics, and brings the government back into the equation?
 And finally, what constitutes “organized crime” and is there an effective antidote for it?

 As much remains to be understood about the relationship between organized crime, corruption and peacebuilding, it is important to explore how international organizations and key stakeholders can intervene to help eliminate, or reduce the impact of, criminal agendas.
 This will be the central question addressed at the seventh instalment of the Centre for Security Governance’s eSeminar series on “Contemporary Debates on Peacebuilding and Statebuilding”, presented in collaboration with the Balsillie School of International Affairs and Wilfrid Laurier University’s Department of Global Studies.
 Our distinguished panelists will each give brief introductory remarks, followed by an open Q&A period where participants will be able to engage the panel directly.